bvz2000/use/README.md

 - What about tcsh? zsh?
 Any other shells?

   - The usage of the bash shell is the only one currently supported.
 But this connection to the calling shell is completely modular.
 If there were a need for additional shells, it would be relatively trivial to add that in the future.

+- Has anyone actually even asked ANY questions, much less "Frequently Asked Questions"?

+  - Ha! ...
+No. Sigh.
+But hope springs eternal, right?